island-is/island.is/apps/services/user-notification/README.md

 ## About

-This service manages queueing and storing messages as well a sending push notifications and emails.
+This service queues up notifications, stores notifications in database and sends push and emails.

 ## Sequence Diagram